After the EDNANO-2 Workshop held in Budapest in October 2002, the participants answered a long list of

 With this limitation, the segregation of the community can be avoided, and the participants will

-spontaneously behave friendly and approachable.
+spontaneously behave friendly and approachably.

 5. Registration cost